-Friday Partly cloudy.
-Slight (20%) chance of a shower in the southwest, near zero chance elsewhere.
-Winds NW 15 to 20 km/h becoming light during the morning.
+Wednesday Cloudy.
+Slight (20%) chance of a shower in the south in the morning and afternoon.
+Near zero chance of rain elsewhere.
+Winds W 20 to 30 km/h becoming light during the evening.

 Murraylands Weather Forecasts

 ||6||15||5%||< 1mm||Nil||NW 14||94||WNW 17||72|